Pet Ear Care From Our Santa Barbara Veterinarian

 - Dermatitis (skin redness, itching, and irritation)

 - Obvious signs of distress such as head tilting and pawing at the infected ear

 If an external ear infection gets out of control, it may damage the eardrum, destroying your pet's hearing and causing bony buildup in the ear canal.
 The infection can also migrate to the delicate structures of the inner ear, a condition known as otitis interna.
 Infection of the vestibular system can cause your pet to become dizzy and disoriented, while neurological damage can even lead to a drooping eye or facial paralysis.

 Ear infections aren't the only concern your pet may face.
 Tumors may occur in any part of the ear, including malignant skin cancer and cancerous growths in the ear canal.

 Dermatology and Other Treatment Options

 Bring your pet to our clinic for a prompt, accurate diagnosis of his ear condition.
-Dr. Dalo or Dr. Everitt can administer pet ear care options such as gentle cleansing to remove ear mites, debris, and other irritants, along with topical antibiotics, anti-fungal drugs or other dermatology treatments.
+Dr. Dalo or Dr. Kelly can administer pet ear care options such as gentle cleansing to remove ear mites, debris, and other irritants, along with topical antibiotics, anti-fungal drugs or other dermatology treatments.
 (Regular home cleaning of your pet's ears can then help keep ear mites at bay.)
 We can also perform surgical procedures as needed to excise tumors for biopsy or remove calcium buildup inside the ear canals.
 Surgery may also be prescribed to help drain fluid that is causing pain and pressure inside the ear.

 Contact Our Santa Barbara Veterinarian Today!